bitovi/academy/src/react-native/04-intro-to-jsx/intro-to-jsx.md

 @parent learn-react-native 4
 @outline 2

-@description Learn how to use JSX to define your UI in React.
+@description Learn how to use JSX to define your UI in React Native.

 @body